Metaswitch/clearwater-readthedocs/docs/Clearwater_Elastic_Scaling.md

     * Set the `etcd_cluster` so that it only includes the nodes that are already in the deployment (so it does not include the nodes being added).
     * Stop when you get to the "Provide Shared Configuration" step.
 The nodes will learn their configuration from the existing nodes.

 2. Wait until the new nodes have fully joined the existing deployment.
+To check if a node has joined the deployment:

+    * Run `/usr/share/clearwater/clearwater-cluster-manager/scripts/check_cluster_health.py`.
+This should report that the local node is in all of its clusters and that the cluster is healthy.
-A node has joined the deployment if running the `TODO: RKD` script reports that no clustering operations are in progress, and running the `TODO: AMC` script reports that the node has learned its configuration.
+    * Run `TODO: AMC` script reports that the node has learned its configuration.

 3. Update DNS to contain the new nodes.

 If you're scaling down your deployment, follow the following process: